cjdbarlow/bedside-notebook/anaesthesia/obs/reg-luscs.md

 * Discuss with patient that:
 	* Spinal does not remove all sensation
 	* It will be uncomfortable at certain points, and this is normal
-		* Pull prior to uterine incisoin
+		* Pull prior to uterine incision
 		* Upper abdominal pressure to deliver baby
 	* Pain should not occur
 * Sitting position preferred if patient will tolerate this